Assistant Professor of Law

 Phone: (618) 453-8702

 Jennifer Brobst joined the Southern Illinois University School of Law faculty as an Assistant Professor in 2014.
-She is cross-appointed as a member of faculty in the SIU School of Medicine Department of Medical Humanities and the SIU Department of Public Heath.
+She is cross-appointed as a member of the faculty in the SIU School of Medicine's Department of Medical Humanities and the SIU Department of Public Heath.
 She teaches in a wide variety of subjects, including health law, evidence, criminal law, and property law.